percona/everest-doc/docs/install/installEverest.md

 To install and provision Percona Everest to Kubernetes:
 {.power-number}

 1. Download the latest release of [everestctl](https://github.com/percona/percona-everest-cli/releases/latest) to provision Percona Everest.
-More detailed installation instructions can be found via the [CLI installation documentation](../install/installEverestCLI).
+For detailed installation instructions, see [CLI installation documentation](../install/installEverestCLI).

 2. Install Everest and provision the Kubernetes cluster using one of the following commands: